-Peppermint essential oil does contain some menthol and creates a cooling sensation when inhaled.
+Peppermint oil does contain some menthol and creates a cooling sensation when inhaled.
 It is also antibacterial and anti-inflammatory.
 Other commonly used oils include: lavender, rosemary and tea tree oil.

-And, Eucalyptus is a familiar oil used in many products for stuffy noses or colds.
+Eucalyptus oil is used in many products for stuffy noses or colds.
 The cooling sensation of Eucalyptus helps open my sinuses.
 Be sure that the essential oils you choose are skin safe – not all of them are.

 There is no cure for the cold.
 But, by combining skin safe oils and other natural ingredients together, you may find some relief from your symptoms.

 How to Use Homemade Vapor Rub

 This recipe can be applied to your chest when you are feeling congested or having a stubborn cough.

 Rub a thin coat of vapor rub into the skin.
 Mom insists on putting a warm piece of cloth over the area – but that’s up to you.

 You may also apply a little under your nose if you are feeling stuffy.Beeswax is a natural humectant and helps hold moisture in scratchy skin .
 It may help that skin feel less irritated – beeswax lip balm works well for that too.

 Some people report good results from rubbing homemade vapor rub on their feet!
 But if you do so, be sure to wear socks – or you may slip and fall.